milesccoleman/hellouser/README.md

 ---

 1. Clone the repository and navigate to the root directory.

     `git clone https://github.com/milesccoleman/hellouser.git cd hellouser`

 2. Use `npm` to install `vue`.

     `npm install vue`

 3. Now you can build the app to serve it via `npm`.

     `npm run dev`

 4. Open the URL in your browser.

+5. Edit `src/components/HelloWorld.vue` to adapt the app to your needs.